-Sometimes the job of a Project Manager is to walk around all day with a fire extinguisher, although typically, the bulk of the day is spent serving as a communication facilitator.
-If I were to stereotype, engineers don't speak 'client', and clients don't speak 'engineer'.
-As needed, I find myself regularly updating our clients with information and finding answers to our engineers' questions.
+Sometimes the job of a project manager is to walk with a fire extinguisher, although typically, the bulk of the day is spent serving as a communication facilitator.
+I find myself regularly updating our customers with information and finding answers to our developers questions.
 I need to set deadlines and re-set expectations for all concerned, and I must juggle correspondence demands with assigned tasks.

-gins with status updates, and a general understanding of where each project is in its development lifecycle.
+The day typically begins with status updates and a general understanding of where each project is in its development lifecycle.
 Well, actually the day begins with coffee, but after that I gather status updates!
-I open the email inbox, take a deep breath, and see if any surprises await me.
-If any of the engineers is facing a roadblock, I like to know it before any of them arrive.
+I open my email, take a deep breath and see if any surprises await me.
+If any of the developers face a roadblock, I like to know it before any of them arrive.

 As a general rule, for each eight hour engineering project, 20% of it is devoted to project management.
 Obviously, each project is different.
 One current project employs an Agile development team, which necessitates a daily, early morning scrum.
 Others require just quick progress reviews and prioritization checks.

-Sometimes I spend meetings just reassuring clients that a project is going smoothly.
-We create custom websites, so we frequently have to build from the ground up and fit piece A into piece B. We generally won't reveal anything to a client until there really is something worth demonstrating.
-Once everything that they were expecting to be in the product is present and functioning, no matter how much polish needs to be applied, we can show it off '- but not before then.
-So, sometimes, the client needs to be reaffirmed that everything is proceeding normally.
+Sometimes I spend meetings reassuring customers that a project is going smoothly.
+CommonPlaces creates custom websites, so we frequently have to build from the ground up and fit piece A into piece B. We generally won't reveal anything to a customer until there really is something worth demonstrating.
+Once everything that they were expecting to be in the product is present and functioning, no matter how much polish needs to be applied, we can show it off - but not before then.
+So, sometimes, the customers needs to be reaffirmed that everything is proceeding normally.

 The benefits of project partnership